-For more information, go to sphalumni.umn.edu/mentorprogram.
+For more information, visit sph.umn.edu/current/mentor/.

 1.4 SPH Student SPHere

 Make use of the SPH Student SPHere (Commons) to relax or study with your student colleagues.
 All students actively registered in an SPH degree program have access to the SPH Student SPHere (Mayo A150) via their U-Card.
 The Student Commons has the following amenities: